-Negotiations between seller and prospective purchaser prior to disclosure of information relating to a specific representation of an identifiable client no more violate the confidentiality provisions of Model Rule 1.6 than do preliminary discussions concerning the possible association of another lawyer or mergers between firms, with respect to which client consent is not required.
-See Rule 1.6(b)(7).
-Providing the purchaser access to detailed information relating to the representation, such as the client's file, however, requires client consent.
+[3] Negotiations between seller and prospective purchaser prior to disclosure of information relating to a specific representation of an identifiable client no more violate the confidentiality provisions of Model Rule 1.6 than do preliminary discussions concerning the possible association of another lawyer or mergers between firms, with respect to which client consent is not required.
+Providing the purchaser access to client-specific information relating to the representation and to the file, however, requires client consent.
 The Rule provides that before such information can be disclosed by the seller to the purchaser the client must be given actual written notice of the contemplated sale, including the identity of the purchaser, and must be told that the decision to consent or make other arrangements must be made within 90 days.
 If nothing is heard from the client within that time, consent to the sale is presumed.
 The foregoing notice only need be provided to affected clients and not to clients whose legal matters will continue to be handled by the lawyer.